 There are a wide variety of loyalty program styles out there and each has its own unique advantages and disadvantages.
 Let’s go over a few of the main styles:

-- Discount Program: This system offers a discount off the original price of any given item that can be applied to customers at the checkout counter.
-Discount programs are easy to understand and process but may give customers the impression that your regular prices are too high
+- Discount Programs: This system offers a discount off the original price of any given item that can be applied to customers at the checkout counter.
+Discount programs are easy to understand and process but may give customers the impression that your regular prices are too high.

 - Points Programs: With these rewards programs, customers are given points, often in exchange for the amount they spend in your store.
 The point system is a great way to avoid discounting your merchandise, but you may need to find a way to remind your customers of their status in the rewards program.